 Recreational divers start to use Nitrox more and more.
 One thing to remember is to have the necessary gear to deal with it.
 Not every dive computer can deal with Nitrox for example!

-Trimix contains a mixture of oxygen, nitrogen and helium.
-We’ve already established that nitrogen has a narcotic effect on the body as we go deeper, which is where the helium comes in. helium, being an inert gas does not react with the body and allows divers to go deeper without feeling drowsy.
+Trimix contains a mixture of oxygen, nitrogen, and helium.
+We’ve already established that nitrogen has a narcotic effect on the body as we perform a deep dive, which is where the helium comes in.
+Helium, being an inert gas does not react with the body and allows divers to go deeper without feeling drowsy.

 Trimix cylinders may contain 21% oxygen, 44% nitrogen and 35% helium (some contain 45% helium).
 With the trimix cylinder, divers can go as deep as 60 meters (197 feet).